-We used surface reflectance (SR) data from the Thematic Mapper (TM), Enhanced Thematic Mapper Plus (ETM+), and Operational Land Imager (OLI) sensors onboard the Landsat satellites (Wulder et al., 2022) to map cultivated pastures on the
+We used surface reflectance (SR) data from the Thematic Mapper (TM), Enhanced Thematic Mapper Plus (ETM+), and Operational Land Imager (OLI) sensors on board the Landsat satellites (Wulder et al., 2022) to map cultivated pastures on the Tibetan Plateau.

-- 110 Tibetan Plateau.
 The mapping algorithm classified the spectral-temporal metrics of each pixel into two categories: cultivated pasture and other.
-Other include natural grasslands, forests, croplands, deserts, water bodies, etc. The Random Forest (Breiman, 2001) method was used as the classification algorithm.
+The other category includes natural grasslands, forests, croplands, deserts, and waterbodies.
+The random forest (RF) (Breiman, 2001) method was used as the classification algorithm.
 Since we were interested in the identification of cultivated pastures rather than other land cover types, the RF model was designed as a binary classification model.
-The Random Forest binary classification model used in this study was trained with representative land cover type samples carefully selected during the - 115 field campaign or with the aid of high spatial resolution images on Google Earth.
-The inputs to the binary classification model were the spectral-temporal metrics of Landsat visible and infrared bands, spectral indices, as well as ancillary topographical information.
-The binary classification algorithm was implemented on Google Earth Engine (GEE; Gorelick et al., 2017) cloud computing platform using the geoscience data stored on it.
+The random forest binary classification model used in this study was trained with representative land cover type samples carefully selected during the field campaign or with the aid of high-spatial-resolution images on Google Earth.
+The inputs into the binary classification model were the spectral-temporal metrics of Landsat visible and infrared bands, spectral indices, and ancillary topographical information.
+The binary classification algorithm was implemented on the Google Earth Engine (GEE; Gorelick et al., 2017) cloud computing platform using the geoscience data stored on it.